algorealmInc/Triggr/README.md

 All comparisons between event parameters and constants are supported.

 ### Examples
-These are `triggers` written to modify database state when events are emitted.
+These are `triggers` are written to modify database state when events are emitted.
 The events are always exposed automatically in the console.
 This is made possible throught the uploaded `contacts.json` file.

 #### INSERT